Britain's next dressage generation led by 14-year-old

 But that masks a sport of constant change.
 Riders rarely own their own horses so, if owners decide to sell, new partnerships must emerge and opportunities are created for other riders to muscle in on precious team places.
 Injury, either to horse or rider, has a similar effect.

-As an example, Mistral Hojris - the horse known as 'Alf', ridden by Laura Tomlinson as part of the GB team at London 2012 - had to withdraw from this month's European squad with injury.
+As an example, Mistral Hojris - the horse known as 'Alf', ridden by Laura Tomlinson as part of the GB team at London 2012 - from this month's European squad with injury.

 At 18 years of age that probably means we have seen the last of Alf, who was already doing well to hang on to his illustrious career this long after the Games.